Authored by the expert who managed and guided the team behind the Japan Property Pack

 What places are the smartest $200k buys in Osaka as of 2026?

-As of early 2026, the smartest $200k (¥31.5 million) buys in Osaka are often found in Tennoji-ku (around Uehommachi and Tennoji stations), Fukushima-ku (near Fukushima station), and parts of Naniwa-ku on the edges of the tourist-heavy Namba area.
+As of early 2026, some of the smartest $200k buys in Osaka are in neighborhoods like Tennoji-ku (around Uehommachi and Tennoji stations), Fukushima-ku (near Fukushima station), and parts of Naniwa-ku (edges away from the most tourist-heavy blocks near Namba).

-The main growth factor driving value in these areas is Osaka's ongoing infrastructure investment and population concentration around well-connected transit hubs, which supports both rental demand and future resale liquidity.
+The main factor driving value in these smart-buy areas of Osaka is ongoing infrastructure investment and population density near major rail hubs, which consistently supports resale demand and keeps vacancy rates lower than in more isolated outer wards.

 What can I buy with $300k in Osaka in 2026?